aishasartaj1/AllyIn/README.md

 * **LoRA (Low-Rank Adaptation):**

-  * Found in: `notebooks/models/lora_adapter/`
+  * Found in: `notebooks/models/lora_adapter/`, `notebooks/simulate_finetuning.ipynb`
   * Simulates fine-tuning LLMs with minimal compute

 ---

-## 🎓 Credits

-* LangChain
-* Streamlit
-* Neo4j
-* OpenAI
+📜 License

+This project is open-sourced under the MIT License.

 ---

-## ✉️ License

-MIT License - see `LICENSE` file
+🙌 Credits

+* Built for AllyIn Discovery Assistant Take-Home Challenge

+* Developed by Aisha Sartaj

 ---

 ## 🌟 Final Note

 This was an amazing learning experience!
 I explored RAG pipelines, simulated LoRA tuning, built end-to-end tool routing, and strengthened my understanding of observability in AI systems.
-I also learned I need to dig deeper into model selection and scaling — something I'm excited to continue learning.
+I wasn't very familiar with model scaling and selection before, and it's an area I’m excited to learn more about as I continue growing as an AI engineer.

 Thanks for the opportunity!

+---
+🎥 Demo: [demo_assets/demo.mp4] 📂 Slide Deck: [demo_assets/slide_deck.pdf]